esteinig/sketchy/README.md

 * *Klebsiella pneumoniae*: `kpneumoniae`
 * *Mycobacterium tuberculosis*: `mtuberculosis`

-When using a template with the template `--sketch`, execution looks like this:
+When using a template, execution looks like this:

 ```bash
 sketchy run \